Aminda O’Hare, Ph.D.

 firstname.lastname@example.org | amindaohare.com

-I am an assistant professor of Psychology at the University of Massachusetts Dartmouth.
+I am an assistant professor of psychology and neuroscience at Weber State University.
+Previously, I was an associate professor of Psychology at the University of Massachusetts Dartmouth, where I worked for seven years.
 I am the PI of the CAPES Lab (Cognitive and Affective Psychophysiology of Experimental Science).
 Here, we use event-related potentials (ERP) techniques to investigate cognition and emotion interactions.